Understanding the Birth Chart as a Living System

 Astrology didn’t start as entertainment — it began as observation.

 Long before modern science, humans looked to the sky to understand rhythm, order, and divine timing.
-The art we now call astrology is as ancient as storytelling itself.
+The art we now call astrology is as old as storytelling itself.

 Its roots reach back to Hermes Trismegistus — known in sacred traditions as Idris, a prophet of wisdom said to have lived before the Great Flood.